DennisGHUA/payday2-vr-improvements/README.md

 ## Comfort Options
 For those affected by simulator sickness, smooth locomotion is usually worse than teleporting in this regard.
 These options help try to mitigate this.

+Also, they can adjust some controls that some Vive users may find painful over time.

 ### Speed Cap
 Enabling this will artifically limit the player's walking and running speeds, to an adjustable amount.

+Default: Disabled

+### Interaction Input
+This allows you to select, when using an empty hand, which buttons on the motion controller can be used to interract with items (pick locks, start drills, answer pagers, etc).
+For Vive users who find their grip button uncomfortable, this may be extremely useful.

+It allows you to either select the Grip button, Trigger button or both as possible inputs.

+Default: `Either Grip or Trigger`.
+Vanilla: `Grip Button`.

+### Lock Interactions
+Once you start interacting with something (same as above - locks, drills, pagers, etc) you can release the button you used to start interacting with it, and the interacton will continue.

+You can interrupt an interaction by pressing the interact input a second time.

 Default: Disabled